 After graduating from Rock Point School I went to Knox College, where I double majored in Psychology and Youth Outreach Through the Arts.
 At Knox, I was a resident advisor and continued to do theater, comedy, and improv––directing the improv team for three years.
 I went on to get a Masters Degree in Child Advocacy and Policy with an emphasis in inclusion practices for adolescents with disabilities.
 I currently live in New York City where I am the director of a teen mental-health initiative called Here.Now., an innovative program that focuses on mental-health, wellbeing, and resilience through creativity.
 I also tour with a one woman show that is a hybrid of stand-up comedy and storytelling, with a message of creating inclusive communities and embracing differences.

 Rock Point taught me what success felt like and how to hold myself accountable.
-While there, Rock Point supported me as I figured what I loved about myself and cheered me on and held me accountable as I set my goals higher.
+Specifically, Rock Point supported me as I figured what I loved about myself and cheered me on as I continued to set my goals higher.
 It was there I learned that even though I was just a teenager, I had the capacity to make positive and lasting change in my community.
-The lessons I learned while at Rock Point are a part of my life every day and that play a huge role in who I am today.
+The lessons I learned while at Rock Point are a part of my life every day and play a huge role in the person I've become.